The Community Cultivators program is back!

 - Eight training modules on the basics of small-scale sustainable agriculture

-- A certificate of recognition for the skills you’ve acquired in sustainable urban agriculture
+- A certificate of recognition for the skills you have acquired in sustainable urban agriculture

-- The satisfaction of helping people in need access fresh, healthy food
+- The satisfaction of increasing access to fresh and healthy food in your community

 This is NOT a drop-in program!
 We ask that participants make a commitment for the duration of the program.
-Those interested in becoming Community Cultivators MUST attend a mandatory orientation session on Saturday, February 25th, 2017 at 10am-12pm and sign a completed application form.
+Those interested in becoming Community Cultivators must attend a mandatory orientation session on Saturday, February 24th.
+Please contact Laura Penney for more information or to RSVP and reserve your spot at firstname.lastname@example.org or call 905-274-6222.